LAHARIYADLA/E-commerce-website/README.md

 This is an E-commerce website project created using HTML, CSS, PHP, MySQL and XAMPP.
 It is a fully functional e-commerce website where users can browse products, add them to their cart ,order their products,cancel their orders and checkout to purchase.

-# OPEN THE WEBSITE LINK THE ICOGNITO MODE OF BROWSER
+# OPEN THE WEBSITE LINK THE INCOGNITO MODE OF BROWSER
  -https://miniprojectjan2023.000webhostapp.com/index.html
  # Features
 - User registration and login for vendor side